 In recent years, immunotherapy has emerged as a novel option for many difficult-to-treat cancers.
 In contrast to other solid tumors for which the role of immunotherapy is well-established, breast cancer has long been considered to be an immunologically ‘cold’ tumor, with relatively lower levels of T cell infiltration and lower mutational burdens compared to melanoma, non-small cell lung cancer, and other malignancies.9 More recently, the role of the immune system in both breast cancer progression and treatment response and resistance has come under critical re-evaluation, opening the door toward immunotherapeutic treatment.
 Retrospective analyses of tissue samples from clinical trials in breast cancer have revealed associations between lymphocytic infiltration into tumors and survival outcomes.7 8 10–12 Furthermore, expression of the immune checkpoint proteins programmed cell death protein 1 and its ligand (PD-1 and PD-L1) within the tumor microenvironment13 14 supports a role for breast cancer immunoediting.
 This is the three-phase process by which anti-cancer immune responses evolve to immune escape and disease progression.15 16

 Clinical trials evaluating immune checkpoint inhibitor (ICI) therapies for TNBC have reported positive results.
 In 2019, the United States (US) Food and Drug Administration (FDA) granted accelerated approval of the PD-L1-directed antibody, atezolizumab, in combination with nanoparticle albumin-bound (nab) paclitaxel for advanced/metastatic PD-L1-positive (PD-L1+) TNBC,17 based on the results of the phase III IMpassion130 trial.18 Furthermore, in 2020, the FDA granted accelerated approval to the PD-1-directed antibody, pembrolizumab, in combination with chemotherapy for advanced/metastatic PD-L1+ TNBC,19 based on the results of the phase III KEYNOTE-355 trial.
+In 2021, the accelerated approval for pembrolizumab was converted to full approval and the accelerated approval for atezolizumab was voluntarily withdrawn.
 Ongoing clinical trials are investigating immunotherapies in other breast cancer subtypes as well as in early-stage disease, potentially expanding the population of patients with breast cancer who may benefit from immunotherapy.

 Approval of anti-PD-(L)1 agents for the treatment of breast cancer is relatively recent and, therefore, clinical experience with these new therapies is still somewhat limited.
 Immunotherapy, while offering survival benefits to some patients, is markedly different from conventional breast cancer therapies in several aspects including patient selection, treatment-related adverse events (AEs) including immune-related AEs (irAEs), and response patterns.
 To support the oncology community and provide evidence-based and consensus-based recommendations on immunotherapy for breast cancer, the Society for Immunotherapy of Cancer (SITC) convened a multidisciplinary panel of experts to develop a new clinical practice guideline (CPG), covering topics including recommended therapies, emerging agents, diagnostics and biomarkers, monitoring response to treatment, special patient populations, toxicity management, and quality of life (QOL).
 The recommendations within this guideline are not intended to supplant sound clinical judgment, but rather to provide clinicians with the most current thinking on how experts integrate immunotherapy into the treatment of patients with breast cancer.